WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-14-Monica's-Final.md

 ---
 layout: post
-title: Google Summer of Code - Monica's Final Report
+title: Monica's GSoC Final Report
 categories: blog
 excerpt: As summer comes to an end, so does GSoC.
 Monica reflects about her time here.
 image: